Are they real ducks or rubber ducks?

 Can I buy merchandise on race day?

 Yes.
-Our spec-quack-ular merchandise will be available for purchase from noon – 3 p.m.
+Our spec-quack-ular merchandise will be available for purchase from noon – 3 p.m on May 2.

 Who does the event benefit?

 Proceeds from the Duck Derby benefit Youth Emergency Services & Shelter (YESS).
-Y including emergency shelter, crisis nursery care, crisis intervention and stabilization, mental health counseling and therapy, and care coordination - impacting the lives of over 2,000 children per year.
+Y including emergency shelter, crisis nursery care, crisis intervention and stabilization, mental health counseling and therapy, and care coordination - impacting the lives of 1,500 children per year.